-In short, determining liability after a trucking accident tends to become a logistical nightmare.
-Trucking accidents are typically catastrophic from an injury perspective and they are highly complex from a legal standpoint.
+In short, determining liability after a truck accident tends to become a logistical nightmare.
+Truck accidents are typically catastrophic from an injury perspective and they are highly complex from a legal standpoint.
 Further complicating matters is that multiple parties can be held liable.

 California is a comparative liability state.
-Even an at fault driver may be entitled to file a personal injury lawsuit for some damages, regardless of whether or not he or she was partially at fault for causing the trucking accident.
+Even an at-fault driver may be entitled to file a personal injury lawsuit for some damages, regardless of whether or not he or she was partially at-fault for the collision.

-Several parties can all potentially share a degree of liability for causing a trucking accident victims’ injuries and losses.
+Several parties can all potentially share a degree of liability for a truck accident resulting in injuries and losses.
 However, proving liability will involve one (and maybe both) of two legal theories: negligence and strict liability.

-California negligence law states that any truck driver who is found guilty of negligence can be held liable for causing injuries and damages to another motorist.
+California negligence law states that any truck driver who is found guilty of negligence can be held liable for injuries and damages done to another motorist.
 Any driver who was injured by a truck driver’s negligence is entitled to file a personal injury lawsuit.
-However, the injured driver needs to prove beyond a reasonable doubt that the truck driver who hit him or her was negligent in causing the accident.
+However, the injured driver needs to prove beyond a reasonable doubt that the truck driver who hit him or her was negligent.

-In the state of California, there are three (3) elements for demonstrating negligence in a trucking accident:
+In the state of California, there are 3 elements for demonstrating negligence in a truck accident: